Loading...

 TL;DR

-• catch: Handles the error when it occurs.
+• catch: Handles exceptions when they occur.

-• finally: Always runs, typically for cleanup.
+• finally: Always executes, typically used for cleanup.

 • Multiple catch blocks allow handling different exception types separately.